alexsg2/alexsg2/README.md

 Welcome to my personal GitHub page!
 Here's a glimpse of who I am and what I'm up to:

 💡 &nbsp;I like to explore new technologies and to develop software solutions.\
-🎓 &nbsp;Currently working as a Software Engineer, with a degree in Computer Science from Virginia Tech University.\
+🎓 &nbsp;Currently working as a Software Engineer, with a degree in Computer Science from Virginia Tech.\
 ✉️ &nbsp;Feel free to contact me at alex.s.georgiev@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Check out my [Resume]() for a more comprehensive overview of my experiences.
 I'm open to feedback and suggestions!